apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

         time.sleep(int(os.getenv("DELAY_SECONDS", "1")))
 {{< /highlight >}}

-The Kafka bootstrap server can be exposed on port 29092 using `kubectl port-forward` and the producer app can be started by executing the Python script.
+Expose the Kafka bootstrap server on port 29092 using the `kubectl port-forward` command.
+Execute the Python script to start the producer app.

 {{< highlight bash >}}
 kubectl port-forward svc/demo-cluster-kafka-external-bootstrap 29092